openlegend/core-rules/core/src/00-introduction/01-introduction.md

 Other mechanics that will ensure that you can focus on the story you want to tell include  simplified wealth and encumbrance systems.
 In *Open Legend*, you’ll never need to record a single gold piece on your character sheet or even think about how many pounds a long sword weighs.

-*Open Legend* straddles the line between fluff and crunch.
+*Open Legend* straddles the line by giving the best of both worlds, emphasizing both storytelling and strategy at the same time, placing less restrictions on both.

 We hope that we’ve built a game for players who love to tell a good story but don’t want every decision to be made on a whim.